open/close all folders

 - The Dandy: As much as possible for a naked scaled serpent and something only Rarity understands.

 - Fashionable Asymmetry: Averted when he only has half a mustache.
-Played straight after Rarity's assistance but in fairness to him, he technically has a whole mustache after her gift.
+Played straight after Rarity's assistance; while he does have a whole mustache, one half is orange and straight-haired and the other is purple and curled.

 - Felony Misdemeanor: Nopony but Rarity takes his dilemma seriously.